 This article has been medically reviewed and verified by Dr. Lara Coseo (DDS, FAGD) as of 6/10/2020.
 She is a 2004 graduate of Baylor College of Dentistry in Dallas, TX.
 Having practiced general dentistry for 13 years, Dr. Lara currently serves as an Associate Professor at Texas A&M College of Dentistry.

-“I am looking for a night guard that is BPA free or pthalate free?”
+“I am looking for a night guard that is BPA free, MMA and Phthalate free.”

 If you’ve ever experienced chronic teeth grinding or had a family member affected by the problem, you probably realize that this is a matter that should not be overlooked.